derhass/glx_hook/README.md

 Set `GH_SWAP_SLEEP_USECS=$n` to force an addition sleep of that many microseconds after each buffer swap.
 This might if you want to reduce the framerate or simulate a slower machine.

+### FILE NAMES

+Whenever an output file name is specified, special run-time information can be inserted in the file name to avoid overwriting previous files in complex situations (i.e. the application is using several processes).
+A sequence of `%` followed by another character is treated depending on the second character as follows:

+* 'c': the GL context number (sequetially counted from 0), (this is not available for the `GH_VERBOSE_FILE` output, context number is always 0 there)
+* 'p': the PID of the process
+* 't': the current timestamp as `<seconds_since_epoch>.<nanoseconds>'

 ### INSTALLATION: